Azure security technical capabilities

 Detection of common application misconfigurations (that is, Apache, IIS, etc.)

-Azure also provides several easy-to-use features to help secure both inbound and outbound traffic for your app.
-Azure also helps customers secure their application code by providing externally provided functionality to scan your web application for vulnerabilities.
+Azure provides several easy-to-use features to help secure both inbound and outbound traffic for your app.
+Azure helps customers secure their application code by providing externally provided functionality to scan your web application for vulnerabilities.
+See Azure App Services to learn more.

 Azure App Service uses the same Antimalware solution used by Azure Cloud Services and Virtual Machines.
 To learn more about this refer to our Antimalware documentation.